zcaudate-me/korra/README.md

 ### Resolve

 The main work-horse is for korra is `resolve-jar`.
-The most basic functionality is to resolves a namespace symbol with the current jvm classpath:
+It resolves a `resource` and a `context`.
+The default context is the current jvm classpath:

 ```clojure
 (use 'korra.resolve)